DarianFlorianVoda/DarianFlorianVoda/README.md

 - 👋 Hi, I’m @DarianFlorianVoda
 - 👀 I’m a passionate student for Data Science
 - 💼 I work as a Data Quality Analyst for KAI (Infineon) since 1st of November
-- 🌱 I’m currently studying Applied Data Science at Carinthia University of Applied Sciences (CUAS) - 1st year
+- 🌱 I’m currently studying a Master's degree named Applied Data Science at Carinthia University of Applied Sciences (CUAS) - 1st year
 - 🌱 Graduated BSc Computer Science at WUT, Year 3
 - 📫 How to reach me:
 - ➡️ https://www.facebook.com/Darian.Florian/